muggy8/improbable/have-and-havenot/dJTdszpJ.md

 "Phanna, sis, what happened out there?"

-"Exactly what it looked like happened" I answered.
+"Exactly what it looked like," I answered.

 But Amanda's answer was completely different.